CSAT is a go-to metric for most CX teams.

 How can I learn more about the Sentiment Analysis Dashboard while it’s still in beta?

 Feel free to request a demo of the Sentiment Analysis Dashboard or other MaestroQA features.

-Listening to customer feedback—even when it’s negative—is one of the best ways to improve your support operations and elevate the overall customer experience.
-The Sentiment Analysis Dashboard from MaestroQA is built to help you do exactly that.
+Listening to customer feedback—even when negative—is one of the best ways to improve your support operations and elevate the overall customer experience.
+The Sentiment Analysis Dashboard from MaestroQA is built to help you do that.